dmontagu/fastapi-utils/README.md

 * **Response-Model Inferring Router**: Let FastAPI infer the `response_model` to use based on your return type annotation.
 * **Repeated Tasks**: Easily trigger periodic tasks on server startup
 * **Timing Middleware**: Log basic timing information for every request
-* **SQLAlchemy Sessions**: The `FastAPISessionMaker` class provides an easily-customized SQLAlchemy Session dependency
+* Will be removed: **SQLAlchemy Sessions**: The `FastAPISessionMaker` class provides an easily-customized SQLAlchemy Session dependency
 * **OpenAPI Spec Simplification**: Simplify your OpenAPI Operation IDs for cleaner output from OpenAPI Generator

 ---